 The study of personality was a lifelong passion of Katharine Briggs.
-As early as her teenage years, she started observing human behavior to try to understand better how personality affected one’s ability to be a good parent, teacher, or student.
-She and her daughter, Isabel Briggs-Myers, documented their observations on personality, and it became a long-term fascination of Isabel’s as well.
+As early as her teenage years, she started observing human behavior to better understand how personality affected one’s ability to be a good parent, teacher, or student.
+She and her daughter, Isabel Briggs Myers, documented their observations on personality, and this research became a long-term fascination of Isabel’s as well.
 When they discovered Jung’s work, they compared their findings to his theory and were excited when they found them to be consistent (Meyers, 2006).

-World War II was going on at the time, and there were many people working in jobs that did not suit them.
-Isabel wanted to do something to improve performance and job satisfaction, for both civilians and soldiers.
-She decided to find a way to measure people’s personality traits so that she could help them find what positions suited them better and not only increase job satisfaction, but also reduce the stress caused by a miss-match between personality and job duties.
-She explained her ideas to her mother and soon they were off and running collecting data and analyzing results to improve the questions they designed (Meyers, 2006).
+The mother-daughter pair conducted their research during World War II, when there were many people working in jobs that did not suit them.
+Isabel wanted to do something to improve performance and job satisfaction for both civilians and soldiers.
+She decided to find a way to measure people’s personality traits so that she could help them find positions that suited them better.
+Her goal was to increase job satisfaction and also reduce the stress caused by a mismatch between personality and job duties.
+She explained her ideas to her mother, and soon they were collecting data and analyzing results to improve the questions they designed (Meyers, 2006).

-Isabel and her husband published the first copy of the MBTI themselves but were eventually approached by Educational Testing Service, most known for publishing the SAT, and ETS took over publishing the test (Meyers, 2006).
+Isabel and her husband published the first copy of the MBTI themselves but were eventually approached by Educational Testing Service (ETS), which is best known for publishing the SAT.
+ETS took over publishing the test (Meyers, 2006).